tbali0524/cgtest/README.md

 Note: while the configuration file os a valid `php` source code, you don't need to know php to use it.
 It only defines an associative array, very similar to any JSON data.
 All the options are documented with comments in the sample config file.

 Some settings (but not all) can be also overriden via command-line arguments.
 If an option is set both in the config file and via the command-line, then the command line takes precedence.

+__SPOILER ALERT__: In the repository there are solutions in multiple languages for a very simple CG puzzle, called [Rubik](https://www.codingame.com/training/medium/rubik%C2%AE).
+The sample `.cgtest.php` runs test cases for these solutions in several languages, assuming you have the local runtimes installed.
+If you haven't solved this puzzle yet, do so before checking the sample solutions.

 ## Restrictions